| Bass River State

 a maximum of four people.
 Open April 1 through October 31.

 Cabins: Six lakefront cabins with living room with double-deck bunk and fireplace; two bunk rooms with double-deck bunks; kitchen with running water, electric stove, refrigerator; bathroom with shower, toilet, and sink.
 Screened-in porch faces lake.
 Outdoor fire rings.
 Electricity.
 Each accommodates a maximum of six people.
 Cabins are located along the north shore of Lake Absegami.
-Open April 1 through October 31. $65 per night, $455 per week.
+Open April 1 through October 31.
+Fees: NJ Residents: $75 per night; $525 per week;

 Camping Map (Low resolution for viewing purposes)